 Dave Bautista has faced steroid allegations in the past, but there is no concrete evidence to support claims of steroid abuse.
 His impressive muscle mass could be attributed to his dedicated training and not necessarily performance-enhancing drugs.

 While Dave has admitted to taking anabolic drugs for medical reasons, I wanted to see if there was evidence of performance enhancers before or after his injuries.

 1. Extreme Vascularity

-If you ever see a bodybuilder relaxing and still showing off veins popping through the skin, then there’s a good chance this is due to drugs .
+If you ever see a bodybuilder relaxing and still showing off veins popping through the skin, according to reports published by Microscopy Research and Technique, there’s a good chance this is due to drugs .
 Dave most definitely was very vascular in the ring and during training, but I didn’t see that extreme vascularity in photos where he wasn’t fully pumped.

 Related Article: Supplements for Vascularity